Regulations implementing the Affordable Care Act (“ACA”) (Pub. L. Nos. 111-148 and 111-152) related to specific benefit and insurance requirements.

 As the ACA continues to be implemented, the agencies should not propose or adopt regulations that impose unnecessary costs on employer-sponsored health coverage or the health insurance market generally.
 Recognition of employers’ good faith efforts and ability to meet new requirements through existing plan designs must be part of the agency analysis.
 Employers need flexibility to meet the challenges expected of them under the ACA.
 Business Roundtable will continue to make specific recommendations to the Administration on ways to develop these rules so that there are no unnecessary costs, unintended consequences or failure to acknowledge current employer efforts and actions.
 Specifically:

-- Final rules on HIPAA Wellness requirements should afford employers significant flexibility to design incentive-based worksite wellness programs that meet the needs of their unique workforces.
-Final regulations around the minimum value of employer-sponsored coverage should appropriately account for employers’ contributions to their employees’ HSAs or HRAs.
-Additionally, rules should provide explicit guidance on any cost-sharing limits that are applicable to employer-sponsored plans.
-Plans should also be afforded ample advance warning and flexibility with respect to any future coverage requirements arising out of the U.S. Preventative Task Force’s recommendations.
+• All future final rules should provide explicit guidance on any cost-sharing limits that are applicable to employer-sponsored plans.
+Additionally, with respect to coverage of preventive services, plans should be afforded ample advance warning and flexibility through notice and comment rulemaking with respect to any changes in statutorily prescribed coverage requirements arising out of the U.S. Preventative Task Force’s recommendations.